-Resource How to leave NRAS a gift in your Will Print How to leave a charitable gift in your Will?
-To leave a charitable gift in your Will, provide your Will writer with the details of your chosen charity (the charity name, address and registered charity number).
-How to leave a charitable gift to NRAS in your Will?
-To include NRAS in your Will, please ask your solicitor to use our charity details, including our address details listed below, to ensure your kind gift reaches us.
+Resource How to leave NRAS a gift in your Will Print How to leave a charitable gift to NRAS in your Will To include a gift to NRAS in your Will, please ask your solicitor to use our charity details, including our address details listed below, to ensure your kind gift reaches us.
 The National Rheumatoid Arthritis Society (NRAS), a registered charity in England and Wales (1134859), Scotland (SC039721).
 The National Rheumatoid Arthritis Society, Ground Floor, 4 Switchback Office Park, Gardner Road, Maidenhead, Berkshire, SL6 7RJ.
 Making a Will Preparing for your meeting with a professional advisor.
 By making a Will, you can be certain that your wishes are understood and will be carried out in the way you would like in the future, after your death.
 NRAS recommends you seek professional advice from a lawyer to ensure your Will is created in a way which minimises the risk of complications.
 The below is not intended as legal advice.
 How to make a Will?
 Gather the information you’ll need for your Will – we have put a list together of the information you will need, below.
 Write your Will – to ensure your Will is legally valid use a professional legal service.
 Update your Will – you should review your Will every 5 years and after any major changes in your life.
 For example, having a child, moving to a new home or a change in relationship status.
 Please see here to download a copy of our free NRAS Guide to Writing or Updating your Will.
 What are the different types of gifts in Wills?
 You can leave a gift in your Will in different ways.
 The most popular are pecuniary or residuary sums: Residuary gifts – the whole of or a share of the remaining value of the estate after the payment of funeral tax, testamentary expenses and pecuniary gifts.
 Pecuniary gifts – a fixed amount itemised in your Will.
 It can be any size but cannot exceed the total value of the estate.
 Specific gifts – A particular item, such as property, antiques, jewellery and shares What information is needed for a Will?
 Your personal information – full name, date of birth, current address, relationship status and the names and dates of birth of any children you have.
 Your estate – this refers to all the money, property and possessions you own.
 It is also important to include any debts you have, so the net value of the estate can be calculated.
 Your executors – The people who you want to carry out your Will when you die.
 Legal guardians for children – If you have children under 18, you’ll need to name someone who’ll be legally responsible for them.
 Your trustees – The people who you want to manage any Trusts you leave behind.
 A ‘Trust’ is where someone holds an asset for the benefit of someone else.
 Other wishes – You can specify in your Will if you have any specific funeral arrangements.
 You can leave a ‘Letter of Wishes’.
 This explains the motivation behind the decisions in your Will and can be useful for your executors.
 Discount Wills for our supporters NRAS is a member of the Remember A Charity in Your Will (RAC) consortium.
 Co-op Legal Services are delighted to offer up to 20% discount on standard single and mirror Wills to Remember A Charity members, all year round, through their official partnership with Co-op Legal Services.
 Our supporters can benefit from a telephone or blended (online and telephone) Will-writing service with a saving of £30 per single Will.
-Prices start from only £99 +VAT (£118.80) for a standard single Will, and no code is required, click here.
+Prices start from £118.80 for a standard single Will or £202.80 for standard mirror Wills and no code is required, click here.
 Please note that this offer is only available to supporters in England and Wales.
 What is free Wills month?
 Free Wills month allows anyone aged 55 and over to write or update a simple Will for free.
 Solicitors from all over the UK take part in this campaign.
 The next free Wills month starts in October 2021, please see the Free Wills Month website for more information.